 DC originally balked at the idea of Kate Kane getting married during the "New 52" relaunch to her then-fiancee Maggie Sawyer based on Dan DiDio’s assertion that DC heroes “...put on a cape and cowl for a reason.
 They're committed to defending others — at the sacrifice of all their own personal instincts.”
 But with the return of a married Superman, Kate Kane is back at the center of Detective Comics - and her own solo-ongoing - and Renee Montoya back from her "New 52"-induced purgatory, the future looks promising for Batwoman.

 Wonder Woman11 of 12Until recently, Wonder Woman’s status as a queer character was contentious.
 She was created by William Moulton Marston, a psychologist (and inventor of the lie detector test), who believed that society itself would be better off in the hands of women rather than men.
 Based on a combination of his partners, Elizabeth Holloway and Olive Byrne, Diana Prince was born into Marston’s ideal vision and embodied his views on feminism.
 After Marston’s death, the two women continued his work, imbuing the character with a passion for social justice and maintaining the queer identity that is central to the character's earliest days.

 Over the years, the subversive nature of Wonder Woman had been lost as more writers took her on adventures more fitting a superhero than a feminist icon and her sexuality was defined in more binary terms due to relationships with Steve Trevor, Batman, and Superman.
-But "Rebirth"'s Wonder Woman writer Greg Rucka took a definitive stance saying, “the answer is obviously yes,” when asked about her sexuality, reaffirming that Wonder Woman has been and continues to be a queer character for all time.
+But "Rebirth"'s former Wonder Woman writer Greg Rucka took a definitive stance saying, “the answer is obviously yes,” when asked about her sexuality, reaffirming that Wonder Woman has been and continues to be a queer character for all time.

 1 of 12